Gylleus/facade/README.md

 It is recommended to create a fresh project and import __splitter.unitpackage__ by going to _Assets_ -> _Import Package_ -> _Custom Package_.

 To understand the flow of the generator two example facades are given.
 Navigate to the __InverseRuleGeneration__ scene and run the scene.
 Optionally provide names and Z-values for each element on the facade or just skip it by pressing Next repeatedly.
-When all the elements of both facades have been processed the rule generation will begin and be written to the rules.txt file.
+When all the elements a facade have been processed the rule generation will begin and be written to the rules.txt file.

-When this is done, navigate to the __Preview__ scene.
-If you run the scene the generator will read the produces rules and start the generation process for both buildings.
+When this is done for both facades, navigate to the __Preview__ scene.
+If you run the scene the generator will read the produced rules and start the generation process for both buildings.
 When it is done you will see the two produced buildings.

 ## How to use